Xumeiquer/nobots/README.md

 ~
 ```

-Once the patch is applied you must compile Caddy by running `github.com/mholt/caddy/caddy/build.bash/` from this directory `github.com/mholt/caddy/caddy/`

 ## Configuration

-The configuration is quite easy.
-First of all place the bomb path then set a list of strings that match with the UA you want to ban from quering your site.
-You can set a regexp as well.
+The directive for the Caddyfile is really simple.
+First place the bomb path.
+In the example below `bomb.gz`.
+Then set a list of strings that will match with the UA you want to ban.
+Moreover you can set a regexp as well by preceding the keyword `regexp`.

 ```
 nobots "bomb.gz" {